Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond - Rackerman

 What are the main types of steel beams used in UK construction?

-The four most common rolled section types are Universal Beam (UB), Universal Column (UC), Parallel Flange Channel (PFC) and Circular Hollow Section (CHS).
-UBs and UCs cover most residential and commercial structural work; PFCs are used for trimmer and edge beams; CHS is used for tubular columns and architecturally exposed steelwork.
+The most common rolled section types are Universal Beam (UB), Universal Column (UC), Parallel Flange Channel (PFC), Circular Hollow Section (CHS) and Square/Rectangular Hollow Sections (SHS/RHS, or box sections).
+UBs and UCs cover most residential and commercial structural work; PFCs are used for trimmer and edge beams; CHS and box sections are used for tubular and box columns, frames, and — RHS especially — as beams in exposed steelwork.

 Is a Universal Beam the same as an RSJ?